Peripheral artery disease and intermittent claudication

 - Age.
 PAD occurs more frequently in people over age 50 and particularly affects those ages 65 years and older.

-- Ethnicity.
+- Race and Ethnicity.
 African Americans are at highest risk for PAD.
 They are twice as likely to develop PAD as white people.

 The doctor should check for high blood pressure, heart abnormalities, blockage(s) in the artery in the neck, and abdominal aneurysms.
 The doctor should also examine the skin of the legs and feet for color changes, ulcers, infection, or injuries, and check the pulse of the arteries in the leg.